mondaypurples/calculus_for_ml/README.md

 Hello there, Brindha here!
-Looking forward to collaborative learning and growing togther.
+Looking forward to collaborative learning and growing together.

+Interested in the field of Data Science and Analytics!

 <!---
 mondaypurples/mondaypurples is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.